It’s time I told you something about myself.

 It’s so true.
 In my spare time, sparse however it is, I play some World of Warcraft, Starcraft II and Diablo III :) I used to play SpaceChem, you might have seen some of my solutions.

-Furthermore I live alone with my cat.
+Furthermore I live alone with my two cats.
 Haven’t found “the one” yet :) Still looking for that “damsel in distress” or “princes on a white horse”.
 Meh, I’m not that delusional; Just any sweet, lovable girl around 5’6 will do ;)

 To conclude this ever more boring growing tale, I am a hardened Apple fan.
-I turned my back on windows 4 years ago and I haven’t regretted it for a single nanosecond.
+I turned my back on windows in 2008 and I haven’t regretted it for a single nanosecond.
 Two things I cannot live without; my iPhone and my Macbook Pro.
 They never leave my side :)

 My old one, “Maggie”, has recently been replaced with a new, shiny Unibody MacbookPro (i7, 2.5 GHz, 16 GB RAM, in case you were wondering), called it “Katie”.
 I had a very VERY hard time selling Maggie.
 Buyers enough, but I almost didn’t.
 I couldn’t.
 But, she’s living a second life now, and I’m happy with Katie.